 Think about the haircut you might be keeping for a long time.
 Casting directors will expect you to turn up to the audition looking pretty similar to what they have seen in your headshots.

-Girls, bring a hairbrush with you to help tame the beast if it get's a little bit breezy and be prepared to change your parting for a couple of different looks, if you like.
+Girls, bring a hairbrush with you to help tame the beast if it get's a little bit breezy outdoors and be prepared to change your parting for a couple of different looks, if you like.
 Bring grips, clips, and bobbles for a hair up option if you so choose - it's always handy to have.

-Think about if your hair is going to blow about and if you might need to use product or hairspray to keep a style roughly in place.
-I usually have a bottle of hairspray, some basic styling tools and a little mirror to check yourself out to hand, so don't worry playing with your hair during the session - I encourage it!
+Think about if your hair is going to move about and if you might need to use product or hairspray to keep a style roughly in place.
+I usually have a bottle of hairspray, some basic styling tools and a mirror to check yourself out to hand, so don't worry playing with your hair during the session - I encourage it!

 Be aware of how your hair feels and styles between washes.
 If you wash it the morning of the shoot, it might be too soft and difficult to style, wash too far ahead and it could look greasy.
 Only you will know whats best for your mop.